daudahmad/daudahmad1.github.io/_posts/2015-07-24-first-blog.md

 categories:
 ---

-I don't know yet what I'll be writing about, it'll probably be about random technology stuff I come in contact with.
+I don't know yet what I'll be writing about, it'll probably be about random tech stuff I come in contact with or life hacks I learn, you know...stuff like that.